Understanding Testicular Cancer

 Even though there are no known ways to prevent testicular cancer, there are effective treatments, including surgery, chemotherapy and radiation.

-"For patients diagnosed with primary testicular cancer and scheduled for surgery, they will have the affected testicle removed along with the spermatic cord that's attached to the testicle," Dr. Cook said.
-"Providers should be able to collect a lot of information to help get a sense of the testicular cancer stage that the patient is facing."
+"For patients diagnosed with primary testicular cancer and scheduled for surgery, they will have the affected testicle removed along with the spermatic cord that's attached to the testicle," Dr. Heckman said.
+"Heckmans should be able to collect a lot of information to help get a sense of the testicular cancer stage that the patient is facing."

-Dr. Cook explained that when patients start facing stage II in primary testicular cancer, other types of characteristics can be involved, which can suggest treatment through radiation or chemotherapy after the initial surgery.
+Dr. Heckman explained that when patients start facing stage II in primary testicular cancer, other types of characteristics can be involved, which can suggest treatment through radiation or chemotherapy after the initial surgery.

 testicular-cancer-surgery